 Volunteer in Tech

-Volunteering is a way to gain experience and explore a variety of areas within the tech industry.
+Volunteering within the tech industry is a way to explore a variety of areas and gain experience.
 There are tons of established companies, startups, and individuals, with a multitude of projects, who are in need of help.
 Give some thought to what your objective is and then create a “hit list”.
 Whatever your goal is there are volunteer opportunities that provide the perfect scenario for you.
 Commit and work hard once you find the right opportunity.
 You may be pleasantly surprised when your volunteer efforts turn into your first tech job offer.

 Tech DIY training

 While you’re looking for employment opportunities, create projects to get going and develop your skills.
 Whether it’s taking apart a server, developing code, or venturing online to related sites; the point is, to experiment and learn.
 It’s your moment to sharpen your skills, troubleshoot, and problem solve.